OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies To: struct or union type declarations

-The ``@`` nested annotation marks a type that will always be contained within another.
+The ``@nested`` annotation marks a type that will always be contained within another.
-This can be used to prevent a type from being used as a topic.
+This can be used to prevent a type from being used as in a topic.
 One reason to do so is to reduce the amount of code generated for that type.

 .. _xtypes--default-nested: